 Humanitarian situation

-As result of the fighting, many people in CARANA fled their homelands, but most remained in the country.
-An estimated 100,000 have taken refuge in the neighbouring countries of SUMORA (app.
-40,000 refugees), KATASI (appr.
-40,000 refugees) and RIMOSA (appr.
-20,000 refugees).
-Another 700,000 settled in camps for Internally Displaced Persons (IDPs) around the harbour cities where they are now clustered in makeshift camps and shantytowns in or near urban areas.
-The largest part of these IDPs currently live in the camps around GALASI.
-The majority arrived within the last 12 months.
+As a result of the fighting, many people in Carana have fled their homelands, but most have remained in the country.
+An estimated 100,000 have taken refuge in the neighbouring countries of Sumora (approximately 40,000 refugees), Katasi (approximately 40,000 refugees) and Rimosa (approximately 20,000 refugees).
+Another 700,000 are settled in camps for internally displaced persons around the harbour cities, where they are now clustered in makeshift camps and shantytowns in or near urban areas.
+Most internally displaced persons currently live in the camps around Galasi.
+The majority arrived within the past 12 months.